As you can see by the dates, this blog was written in summer

 come close to what we actually see.

-On the top left of the photo, Mount Stoney Squaw at 1,884 meter
+On the top left of the photo, Mount Stoney Squaw at 1,884 meters

 high.
 Middle left, the town of Banff.
 The "small" mountain

-in the middle is Mount Tunnel with only a height of 1,690 m.
-Top right
+in the middle is Mount Tunnel at only a height of 1,690 m.
+Top right,

 View of the valley.

 Another view of the Minnewanka lake and the Palliser range.
 The

 tall mountain is mount Aylmer at 3,162 m.

 Lots of wind at the top.
 It is a little cool for short pants.